 Even if you override the ignition interlock system in your car — LaPole is accused of doing that — it’s only a misdemeanor in Minnesota.

 If you even have a system in your car, you’re a habitual drunk driver.
 It’s required of people with three DWIs over 10 years or four DWIs on a driving record.
 Install the interlock, pass a DWI knowledge test, and write a $680 check to get a driver’s license back, and you’re back on the road.

 “It’s bigger than terrorism in this country,” Jon Cummings, the executive director of Minnesotans for Safe Driving, tells the station.

-There were more than 500 arrests for drunk driving over the holiday weekend, a 25% increase from a year ago.
+There were more than 500 arrests for drunk driving over the holiday weekend, a 25 percent increase from a year ago.